bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

     [97;40m 22-11-13-13:52:12 [0m[97;40m 12e1b4d9-00b0-4824-bbd1-6d75083dcae0 [0m[97;40m Docker python /bin/bash -c python3 extract.py https://noaa-goes16.s3.amazonaws.com/  /inputs [0m[97;40m Completed [0m[97;40m          [0m[97;40m /ipfs/QmaxiCCJ5vuwEfA2x7VVvMUXHxHN6iYNPhmvFhXSyUyNYx [0m

-Where it says "Completed", that means the job is done, and we can get the results.
+Where it says "`Completed`", that means the job is done, and we can get the results.

 To find out more information about your job, run the following command: